benthie/wearables-praktikum/README.md

 ###How to use

 So how to use our wearable?
-Simply get your glasses, grab the clips with the mounted electronics and a battery pack, which altogether forms the so called "<b>wearable<b>" and start the software on both the RFDuino and your Macintosh (sorry for that crucial restriction!).
+Simply get your glasses, grab the clips with the mounted electronics and a battery pack, which altogether forms the so called "<b>wearable</b>" and start the software on both the RFDuino and your Macintosh (sorry for that crucial restriction!).

 Requirements